enepac/application-support-proof-pack/README.md

 # Proof Pack — Application / Operations Support

 ## Purpose
-This Proof Pack demonstrates hands-on, job-ready capability in application and operations support roles, replacing generic “years of experience” claims with concrete, reviewable artifacts.
+This Proof Pack demonstrates hands-on, job-ready capability for Application Support and IT Support roles by showing how real incidents are diagnosed, resolved, and prevented in production environments.

 All documents are based on real operational systems and responsibilities.